ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 # Connecting to iSCSI LUNS on Microsoft Windows
 {: #mountingWindows}

-By completing the following steps, you can authorize your host to access your {{site.data.keyword.blockstoragefull}} volume.
+By completing the following steps, you can authorize your Windows host to access your {{site.data.keyword.blockstoragefull}} volume.
 Then, you can install and configure the iSCSI feature on a Windows server, and mount, initialize, and format the {{site.data.keyword.blockstorageshort}} volumes.
 {: shortdesc}

 ## Before you begin